 • Acute Whole Effluent Toxicity (WET) test.
 The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
 The permit writer has conducted reasonable potential determinations for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
-Therefore, the permit writer has made a reasonable potential determination which concluded the discharge has no reasonable potential to exceed whole effluent toxicity; therefore the requirements to conduct an Acute WET test have been removed.
-This permit still includes final effluent limitations for toxic pollutants; therefore, it remains protective of water quality.
+Also, the facility has passed previous Acute WET tests.
+Therefore, the permit writer has made a reasonable potential determination which concluded the facility does not have reasonable potential to exceed narrative water quality standards for acute toxicity at this time and the acute WET testing requirements have been removed from this permit.
+This determination will be reevaluated during the next permit renewal.